smontanari/smocker/README.md

 # sMocker
 **sMocker** is a simple javascript library that can help with testing or prototyping javascript based (single-page) web applications where communication and data exchange with the backend occurs primarily through *ajax* calls.
-More in particular, sMocker is a wrapper around libraries like [SinonJS fake XHR](http://sinonjs.org/docs/#server), or [CanJS fixture](http://canjs.com/docs/can.fixture.html), and exposes a common, abstract layer of very intuitive APIs. sMocker makes it easier and simpler to emulate a web server directly in our browser.
+Technically speaking, sMocker is a wrapper around popular mocking libraries like [SinonJS fake XHR](http://sinonjs.org/docs/#server), or [CanJS fixture](http://canjs.com/docs/can.fixture.html), and aims to expose a common, abstract layer of very intuitive APIs. sMocker makes it easier and simpler to emulate a web server directly in our browser.

 ## At a glance
 Let's assume we have our typical Todos MVC single page web-app, where we load the list of todo items via a `GET /todos` ajax request to the server.